Keksuccino/docs_fancymenu/incompatibility-list.md

 * [ThonkUtil](https://www.curseforge.com/minecraft/mc-mods/thonkutil) (Works, but currently adds an unremovable text to the main menu)
 * [Trade Uses](https://modrinth.com/mod/trade-uses) (Causes crashes in villager trade menu—possibly only when “Easy Villagers” is also installed)
 * [VanillaFix](https://www.curseforge.com/minecraft/mc-mods/vanillafix) (Usable, but some users report issues with the VanillaFix crash screen)
+* [FireplaceMode](https://www.curseforge.com/minecraft/mc-mods/fireplacemode) (The Pause screen resets its customizations sometimes with this mod installed)